- Booster Gold

 Page 19, panel 1

 Mister Miracle is correct in his first word balloon: in their original Justice League International adventures, it was indeed generally Blue Beetle's fault.
-Mister Miracle does not fare so well in his second balloon: Traditional rules of grammar would suggest that the lettered list items spoken by Mister Miracle be fully enclosed in parentheses.
-While the single parenthesis method employed here is casual and common enough, the parenthesis in Sal Cipriano's font is easily confused with the letter "J".
-This turns "A)" into "AJ", making for a confusing read on the first pass.
-Letterers rarely get any attention at all unless they have done something poorly, and sadly this is one of those cases.
+Mister Miracle does not fare so well in his second balloon: While the single parenthesis method employed here is casual and common enough, the parenthesis in letterer Sal Cipriano's chosen font is easily confused with the letter "J", thus turning "A)" into a very confusing "AJ".
+(Many grammar style guides would suggest that lettered list items should be fully enclosed in parentheses to avoid exactly this sort of confusion.)
+Letterers rarely get any attention at all unless they have done something poorly; sadly, this is one of those cases.

 Page 19, panel 2